Docs

 A dashboard can help you summarize your data with easy-to-understand, real-time data visuals based on measurements and events.
 It helps you to see the most important information at a glance, so you understand what you are doing right and where you need to take action.

-Using dashboards
+Configuring dashboards

 Dashboard layout

+The dashboard layout has several configuration options for the different screen sizes.
 You can adjust the panel sizes and drag them where you want.
 The maximum number of columns you can use is 12.

 Layout configuration per screen size